-Revision 11-3; Effective September 1, 2011
+Revision 18-2; Effective September 3, 2018

-An Assisted Living apartment setting is defined as an apartment for single occupancy that is a private space with individual living and sleeping areas, a kitchen, bathroom and adequate storage space, as specified in the following:
+An assisted living (AL) apartment setting is defined as an apartment for single occupancy that is a private space with individual living and sleeping areas, a kitchen, bathroom and adequate storage space, as specified in the following:

 The apartment must have a minimum of 220 square feet, not including the bathroom.
 Apartments in pre-existing structures being remodeled must have a minimum of 160 square feet, not including the bathroom.